 Patient support: We offer support groups for our patients both before and after surgery.

-Award-winning care: We have been designated aLevel One Center of Excellence by the American College of Surgeons’ Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
-We are also ranked among the best hospitals in the nation and as the No.1 hospital in California by U.S. News & World Report
+Award-winning care: We have been designated as an MBSAQIP Accredited – Comprehensive Center with Adolescent.
+We are also ranked among the best hospitals in the nation and as the No. 1 hospital in California by U.S. News & World Report.

 For the first month, you will only be able to handle small amounts of soft food and liquids.
 But gradually, you will be able to add solid foods back into your diet.
 You will notice feeling full very quickly – after eating about two tablespoons of food.
 Your physician may also recommend that you take nutritional supplements.